girip11/html_learning/mdn_html_notes/html_introduction/5_advanced_text_formatting.md

 ## Small element

-The HTML **&lt;small&gt;** element makes the text font size one size smaller (for example, from large to medium, or from small to x-small) down to the browser's minimum font size.
+The HTML `<small>` element makes the text font size one size smaller (for example, from large to medium, or from small to x-small) down to the browser's minimum font size.
 This element is used for representing side-comments and small print, including copyright and legal text, independent of its styled presentation.

 ```HTML
 <p>MDN Web Docs is a learning platform for Web technologies and the software that powers the Web.</p>